The Puppetmaster (film): Reception

 Jim Hoberman of The Village Voice hailed it as the best film of 1993 and one of the ten best of the 1990s, writing later that "it was for The Puppetmaster that Taiwanese master filmmaker Hou Hsiao-hsien first developed a startlingly advanced form of montage that has been compared to the movement of clouds drifting across the sky."

 Jonathan Rosenbaum of The Chicago Reader also selected The Puppetmaster as one of the ten best films of the decade, adding that "The Puppermaster is only one of four masterpieces made by Hou in the 90s" and that Hou was "one of the two greatest working filmmakers in the world right now, along with [Abbas] Kiarostami."

 Critic and director Kent Jones also praised The Puppetmaster alongside Hou's 1990s work, writing that "the density of Hou’s concentration within any given shot is apparently infinite, and there’s no such thing as an 'insert' or a 'cutaway' in his work.
 Which is why a jump in time or a sudden juxtaposition can feel immense.
 Starting with The Puppetmaster, the logic of each film is built around the effects of these breaks and juxtapositions."
 Jones also discussed the lack of distribution for Hou's films, observing that "in America [Hou] seems to have become a marked man before making the transition from cult phenomenon to arthouse favorite...Prompting an artist of this magnitude to make his work more accessible is like asking [Karlheinz] Stockhausen to write catchier tunes, or asking John Ashbery to appeal to readers of USA Today.
 It doesn’t make any sense.
 Because right now, it doesn’t get much better than Hou Hsiao-hsien."
 British Film Institute ranked the film at No. 11 on its list of "90 great films of the 1990s".

 Awards

 The Puppetmaster was the first Taiwanese film to enter competition at Cannes where it won the Jury Prize at the 1993 Cannes Film Festival and the FIPRESCI Prize at the Istanbul International Film Festival.
+It has also received the Georges Delerue Award for Best Soundtrack/Sound Design at Film Fest Gent in 1993.